SautinSoft/SautinSoft.Pdf.Examples/README.md

 PDF .Net totally simplifies the development of .NET applications where require to manipulate with PDF documents.
 Let us say, to provide the method to rotate a page in PDF document, you have add only the reference to the "SautinSoft.Pdf.dll" and write 3-4 C# lines in your application.

-If you need any help with code samples, API, prices or another issues, please use our WebChat, Skype, Email, Phones:

-+46 855924509 (Support)

-+46 812111486 (Sales)

-Skype: sautinsoft.support

-Email: support@sautinsoft.com